About

 Resolution Washington delivers workplace mediation and facilitation and is available to work with agencies around meeting public facilitation, dispute resolution system design and conflict resolution needs.

-Current Directors not pictured: April Turner, Donnell Austin, LaDessa Croucher, Gayle Cooper and Jereme Brooks
+Current Directors not pictured: Gayle Cooper and Mary Irwin

 Co-Presidents